isotopp/isotopp.github.io/content/posts/2022-04-05-change-data-capture-and-the-binlog.md

   Holding a consistent read view for a long time slows down MySQL a lot, so this instance becomes unusable for everybody but the data loader.
   Some data loads use multiple instances for speed.
 - The CDC log parsers ask for full binlogs for simpler parsing.
-  - MySQLs own replication demonstrates that a minimal binlog is sufficient for replication, so it must be sufficient for CDC as well -- but that requires access to the full previous image of the row.
+  - MySQLs own replication demonstrates that a minimal binlog is sufficient for replication, so it must be sufficient for CDC as well -- but that requires access to the full previous image of the row to fill in the missing data.
   As CDC does not have access to the full previous row image, it requests full format.
   Fixing that is considerable scope creep: instead of reinventing replication you are now reinventing the database.